Is there a secret sauce for being a successful writer?

 A surprising number of successful artists lack what might be considered skills essential to their craft.

 Paul McCartney, Phil Collins and Dave Grohl can’t read music.
-Fashions designer Thom Browne has no sketching ability.
+Fashion designer Thom Browne has no sketching ability.

 Restaurant reviewer AA Gill suffered so badly from dyslexia that he dictated rather than penned his columns because no one but he could understand his writing.